pipecedeno/Conservation_Landscape/README.md

 -r The file of the reference genome (.fasta file).
 -s (Optional) If given it’s the sizes in which the program will use, the sizes must be separated by commas.
 Example: 20,21,23.
 If not given the sizes for default are going to be from 20 to 25.
 -p (Optional) Is the number of cores/threads that are going to be used, if not given 1 is going to be used.
--o Is the place where the directory with the output files is going to be saved
+-o Is the place where the directory with the output files is going to be saved -x Do not fill the gaps of kmers with N in the groups of interest.
+-y Do not fill the gaps of kmers with N in the other group.

 ### many_groups usage